dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-4 Linux perf.md

 ## Linux Perf

 Linux Perf is probably the most used performance profiler in the world since it is available on most Linux distributions, which makes it accessible to a wide range of users.
 Perf is natively supported in many popular Linux distributions, including Ubuntu, Red Hat, Debian, and many others.
-It is included in the kernel, so you can get OS-level statistics (page faults, cpu-migrations, etc.) on any system that runs Linux.
-As of mid-2023, the profiler supports x86, ARM, PowerPC64, UltraSPARC, and a few other CPU types.[^2] On such platforms, `perf` provides access to the hardware performance monitoring features, for example, performance counters.
+It is included in the kernel, so you can get OS-level statistics (page faults, CPU migrations, etc.) on any system that runs Linux.
+As of mid-2024, the profiler supports x86, ARM, PowerPC64, UltraSPARC, and a few other CPU types.[^2] On such platforms, `perf` provides access to the hardware performance monitoring features, for example, performance counters.
 More information about Linux `perf` is available on its [wiki page](https://perf.wiki.kernel.org/index.php/Main_Page)[^1].

 ### How to configure it {.unlisted .unnumbered}